Cocaine Withdrawal

 Expand list

 Cocaine falls under the category of stimulants, a class of drugs that act on the central nervous system.
 They speed up the normal activities of the brain, effectively making people feel more energetic and alert.
 They also produce an overabundance of dopamine, the pleasure-inducing chemical in the brain.
-CDC reports [1] that cocaine was involved in nearly 1 in 5 overdose deaths in 2019.
-In addition, over 5 million Americans reported current cocaine use in 2020, which is almost 2% of the population.
 Because of its powerful energizing effects, cocaine withdrawal can be extremely difficult.

 What Are Cocaine Withdrawal Symptoms?